axeon-software/Babylon_Runtime/docs/tutorials.md

     });
 ```

-We've just tell to babylon runtime to patch our scene, and set its ambientColor to white & its clearColor to blue.
+We've just tell to babylon-runtime to patch our scene, by setting its *ambientColor* to white and its *clearColor* to blue.

 ![_r launch option](tutorials-assets/launch-options01.jpg)